 Divide and Conquer is a dynamic programming optimization.

-Let $opt(i, j)$ be the value of $k$ that minimizes the above expression.
-If $opt(i, j) \leq opt(i, j + 1)$ for all $i, j$, then we can apply divide-and-conquer DP.
-This known as the monotonicity condition.
-The optimal "splitting point" for a fixed $i$ increases as $j$ increases.
+Let opt(i,j) be the value of k that minimizes the above expression.
+Assuming that the cost function satisfies the quadrangle inequality, we can show that opt(i,j)opt(i,j+1) for all i,j.
+This is known as the monotonicity condition.
+Then, we can apply divide and conquer DP.
+The optimal "splitting point" for a fixed i increases as j increases.

 long long C(int i, int j);